you-play/YouPlay/CONTRIBUTING.md

 2. Rebase your branch if necessary to incorporate the latest changes: `git rebase develop`
 3. Submit your Pull Request targeting the `develop` branch
 4. Provide a clear description of the changes made and any relevant information for reviewers
+5. When merging a Pull Request, please do `Merge and Squash`

 To learn more about Git, check out [Learn Git Branching](https://learngitbranching.js.org/).